Ashutosh-techbit/Ashutosh-techbit/README.md

 </p>

 ---

-### 🌌 Origin Lore

-In a world made of ones and zeroes, a curious coder emerged from the mystical city of Agra — a wanderer between stacks and syntax, taming dragons called *Errors* and capturing stars called *Projects*.
-Armed with the **MERN spellbook**, a **keyboard-staff**, and a head full of dreams, he wandered into the realm of GitHub to leave behind magical traces of innovation and logic.
+### 🌍 About Me

+A passionate developer with a solid command over data structures and algorithms, complemented by hands-on expertise in the MERN stack.
+I specialize in crafting scalable full-stack applications while demonstrating strong problem-solving abilities through consistent performance on coding platforms like LeetCode and GeeksForGeeks.
+My focus lies in writing optimized, maintainable code that transforms real-world problems into intuitive digital solutions.

 ---

 ### 🧠 Ancient Scrolls & Codex

-- 🔮 Currently training in the MERN spell arts and building scrolls that render lightning-fast UIs.
+- 🔮 Currently training in the MERN and building scrolls that render lightning-fast UIs.
-- 🧩 Solving puzzles from the Grand Dungeon of DSA.
+- 🧩 I love solving problems — be it logic puzzles, DSA challenges, or system designs.
-- 💌 Summon me via magical pigeon: bansalashutosh77@gmail.com | bashu2305@gmail.com
+-💌 You can reach me at: bansalashutosh77@gmail.com | bashu2305@gmail.com
-- ⚡ Side quests: AI audio replacement, Hackathon raids, Open Source Guilds (like GSoC).
 - 🛡️ Favorite incantation:
   > *"Programs must be written for humans to read, and only incidentally for machines to execute."*
   — Harold Abelson